Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/controls/shading.rst

 For all options of the Workbench engine look the :doc:`lighting </render/workbench/lighting>`, :doc:`color </render/workbench/color>` and :doc:`options </render/workbench/options>`.

 .. _3dview-lookdev:

 Look Dev
 --------

-Show the scene in the 3D View in Look Dev mode.
+Show the scene in the 3D View in LookDev mode.
 This mode is specialized for drawing materials.
 You can select different lighting conditions to test your materials.